Anoname112/Personal-Omega-Ruby/README.md

 - <a href="https://anoname112.github.io/Personal-Omega-Ruby/">Wild encounters</a> modified to make many Pokemon from gen 1 to 6 available, but Hoenn natives are still the majority.
 - Starter ultimate moves are modified because they are the 'ultimate' moves, not the inferior moves.
 - Base stats of mega Kanto starters are modified.
+- Feebas now have 5% chance to hold Prism Scale.
 - Horde EV Training.
 - <a href="https://github.com/Anoname112/Personal-Omega-Ruby/blob/main/Important%20Battles.txt">Important battle changes.</a>
 - Alternatives to Trade Evolutions.